Learn More: Attestation

 Fully vaccinated travelers can enter Reunion for tourism purposes.
 Travelers who are not vaccinated can only travel if they have a compelling reason.

 OBTAIN THE REUNION ATTESTATION

-To get your document easily with iVisa.com, you will have to provide details about yourself, enter a contact number and specific details about your journey.
-All travelers aged 12 and over will need a negative PCR test result taken within 72 hours before departure or an antigen test result taken within 48 hours before departure.
+To get your document easily with iVisa.com, you will have to provide details about yourself, enter a contact number and specific details about your journey and your health.
+All travelers aged 12 and over will need a negative PCR test taken 72 hours or antigen test result taken within 24 hours before traveling to Reunion.

 Check out our application page to fill out the Reunion Attestation.

 Once you submit your request, our team will process it.
 If immigration authorities accept your compelling reason, you will receive a confirmation email with the document you will have to present during your arrival.
 If it is denied, you will be notified as well.
 Don’t forget to print and sign it (if needed) prior to your trip.

 Visit the FAQs below to view quarantine rules in Réunion.